-Below is a gallery of some of our repair work.
+Below is a gallery of some of our repair work and you can find our price list here.
 Enjoy!

 Fender Strat Restoration